umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-Existing-Site/Migrating-Users-To-Umbraco-Cloud/index.md

 ### Generate SQL Script

-Below is the steps to generate a script with the umbracoUser database tables.
+Below are the steps to generate a script with the `umbracoUser` database tables.

 1. Go to SQL Server Management Studio and connect to the database from which you want to migrate the users.
 2. Right-click on it and  go to ***tasks > Generate script***